 Division games in the NFL are always intense.
 There is so much at stake in the standings and the teams know each other so intimately.
 There are deep histories that flow between the franchises that face each other twice a year every year.

-Few games have carried the kind of emotional weight that Sunday’s game at MetLife Stadium figures to, though.
-Because it won’t just be the Giants against the Eagles.
+Few games have carried the kind of emotional weight that Sunday’s game at MetLife Stadium figures to have, though.
+It won’t just be the Giants against the Eagles.
 It will be Saquon against his past.

-Saquon Barkley will play his former team for the first time since signing a lucrative three-year $37.75 million contract with Philadelphia this offseason, the kind of offer he had spent the previous two years hoping to get from the Giants but never did.
+Saquon Barkley will play his former team for the first time since signing a three-year, $37.75 million contract with Philadelphia in the offseason, the kind of offer he had spent the previous two years hoping to get from the Giants but never did.

-While he did his best to try to defuse the tension this week, first by naively suggesting that Giants fans would not boo him upon his return and then by insisting that there are no hard feelings between himself and the organization, the truth is that no one really knows what to expect from this very unique reunion.
+While he did his best to try to defuse the tension this past week, first by naively suggesting that Giants fans will not boo him upon his return and then by insisting that there are no hard feelings between himself and the organization, the truth is that no one really knows what to expect from this reunion.

-Not since Sam Huff was traded from New York to Washington in 1964 has a player at such heights of popularity, prominence and production switched sides in a bitter rivalry and come back to face the Giants.
-Oh, there have been other Giants fan-favorites over the years who left and came here to play their former team, including Hall of Famer Fran Tarkenton and Ring of Honor members Mark Bavaro, Osi Umenyiora, Jessie Armstead and Carl Banks.
+Not since Sam Huff was traded from the Giants to Washington in 1964 has a player at such heights of popularity, prominence and production switched sides in a bitter rivalry and come back to face them.
+Oh, there have been other fan favorites over the years who left and came here to play their former team, including Hall of Famer Fran Tarkenton and Ring of Honor members Mark Bavaro, Osi Umenyiora, Jessie Armstead and Carl Banks.
 Super Bowl champ Jeff Hostetler started two games against the Giants at the Meadowlands (he was 1-1).
-Jeremy Shockey caught a touchdown for the Saints against the Giants in 2009 and when the Jets played the Giants on Christmas Eve in 2011 one of their gameday captains for the coin toss was Plaxico Burress.
-James Bradberry was a Pro Bowler for the Giants and is now in his third season with the Eagles.
+Jeremy Shockey caught a touchdown for the Saints against the Giants in 2009, and when the Jets played the Giants on Christmas Eve in 2011, one of their game-day captains for the coin toss was Plaxico Burress.
+James Bradberry was a Pro Bowler for the Giants and now is in his third season with the Eagles.

-None of them, though, was as much part of the fabric of their Giants teams — the whole organization, really — the way Barkley was during his time in New York.
+None of them, though, was as much part of the fabric of their Giants teams — the whole organization, really — the way Barkley was during his time with the team.
 Odell Beckham Jr. might have come the closest, but in 2020, the year after he was traded to the Browns, he was on injured reserve by the time Cleveland faced the Giants in Week 15.
 He has yet to face the Giants.

 Now he is the enemy.